 And of course, you’ll want to get your hands on a sous vide circulator and a vacuum seal bag (or a Ziplock bag if using the water displacement method – more on this below!).

 What Is Sous Vide Cooking?

-It may sound intimidating, but I promise it’s not.
-Sous vide cooking consists of sealing food in an airtight container, such as a FoodSaver vacuum sealed bag, removing all air, and cooking at a pre-determined temperature with a sous vide circulator.
+Sous vide cooking is actually really easy!
+Seal food in an airtight container, remove all the air, then cook at a pre-determined temperature with a sous vide circulator.

 It’s a more precise way of achieving perfectly cooked proteins.
 And the best part?
-You can throw your favorite marinades, herbs, spices, and sauces right into the bag.
-After marinating for a set period of time, the bags are added to a water bath, cooked slowly at the temperature you choose, and voila!
-A perfect medium-rare boneless leg of lamb, which until reverse searing is entirely hands off.
+You can throw your favorite marinades, a little olive oil, herbs, spices, and sauces right into the bag.
+The bags are added directly to a water bath, cooked slowly at the temperature you choose, and voila!
+A perfectly tender, medium-rare boneless leg of lamb, which until reverse searing is entirely hands off.

 Forget second guessing whether your protein is cooked to the right temperature.
 The sous vide circulator will do all the hard work for you!

 If you want to cook sous vide lamb leg, but you don’t have a vacuum sealer, try using the water displacement method with a Ziplock bag.
 It works well!

 Step one: season the protein and seal it in a bag.
 Combine Kosher salt, garlic, lemon zest, black pepper, red pepper flakes, and olive oil in a bowl, then whisk or stir with a fork.
 You could also pulse everything together in a food processor or personal blender, but it’s easiest just to chop it quickly by hand — and one less appliance to clean, right?

 Place the lamb inside the bag (along with any herbs, spices, sauce, etc.), then use the vacuum sealer to remove all air.
 Easy!